Home » Business Email Etiquette Articles » Understanding Undeliverable and Returned Emails

 The several common reasons you may receive undeliverable email returns:

-1. You had a typo in the email address making it incorrect and therefore undeliverable.
-Conducive to dialing an wrong phone number.
+1. You had a typo in the email address, making it incorrect and therefore undeliverable.
+Conducive to dialing the wrong phone number.

-2. The person you are emailing actually gave you an incorrect email address or you made a typo – that happens a lot.
-That’s why it is not such a bad idea to have your website contact forms have visitors enter their email address twice.
+2. The person you are emailing may have given you an incorrect email address, or you may have made a typo – that happens a lot.
+That’s why it’s not a bad idea to have your website’s contact forms require visitors to enter their email address twice.

-3. The recipient’s inbox is filled to capacity due to large attachments, server settings or not logging in for a while.
-What many times causes this problem is the user has “leave mail on server” checked in their email program.
+3. The recipient’s inbox is full due to large attachments, incorrect server settings, or not logging in for an extended period.
+What often causes this problem is that the user has “leave mail on server” checked in their email program.
 This setting prevents downloaded emails from being cleared.
 All email is “left on the server”.
-Until that option is unchecked then all email is downloaded this will continue to happen.
+Until that option is unchecked, all email is downloaded; this will continue to happen.
 (Leave this option unchecked unless you can micro-manage it.)

 4. Your autoresponder message could not “auto respond” to a bogus email address that a spammer used to email you.